 # FIRST EVER APPEARANCE OF GAMORA.
 Balladeer’s Blog’s examination of another old, old, OLD Marvel Comics hit continues.
-This one was written AND drawn by Jim Starlin.

 FOR PART ONE PLUS A RECAP OF ADAM WARLOCK’S FICTIONAL HISTORY CLICK HERE